 The regulations that define which groups of students all UK universities must charge the 'home' rate of fee to, are set out in legislation made by the UK government.
 Whether you are charged fees at the 'home' or 'overseas' rate is known as your fee status.
 QMUL makes fee status decisions in line with this legislation and does not operate a discretionary policy outside this legislation.
 This means that if you do not meet one of the categories in the legislation that states you must be charged the 'home' rate of tuition fee, QMUL will normally charge you the 'overseas' rate.
 An exception to this is for asylum seekers - see below.
 This web pages summarises the UK fee regulations (see below), and also refers you to more detailed information where necessary.

-'4.5 Students are required to check and confirm their fee status during the enrolment process.
-Full enrolment denotes that a student has accepted QMUL's assessment of their fee status.
-If a student believes their fee status has been assessed incorrectly, they should request a review from the Admissions Office.
-Reviews will normally only be undertaken if material evidence is provided.
-After enrolment, students must use the QMUL appeals procedure if they believe that their fee status has been assessed incorrectly.
-Appeals against fee status assessment must be submitted by no later than 31 October in the year of first enrolment.'
+If you believe your fee status has been assessed incorrectly, you should request a review from the Admissions Office, by e-mail to firstname.lastname@example.org.
+Reviews will normally only be undertaken if additional relevant information is provided.
+After enrolment, you must use the QMUL appeals procedure if you believe that your fee status has been assessed incorrectly.
+Appeals against fee status assessment must be submitted by no later than 31 October in the year of first enrolment.

 What are the rules for 'home' fee status?

 The UK legislation that defines who is eligible for 'home' fees sets out ten categories of people who qualify for 'home' fee status.
 Broadly speaking, eligibility for 'home' fee status depends on key things such as: